GCC Frequently Asked Questions

 - What is the process for completing a Salary CTR?

 - What information needs to appear in the Salary CTR email?

 - Where is the Salary CTR sent upon completion?

 What is a Labor Verification Statement (LVS)?

 The LVS is a certification which is used to document the amount of effort actually spent on a project.

 Why do we have LVSs?

-Effort reports are required by federal regulations found in OMB Circular A-21.
+LVSs are required by federal regulations found in OMB Uniform Cost Principles.
 Auditors from the agencies that give UC money use LVSs to verify that the percent of salaries charged to the project, or cost-shared, are justified.
 The LVS serves as the certification for salary expenses.
 If, for example, an auditor could not find an LVS, or the percentage of salary charged to the project is more than the percentage of effort reported in the LVS, the auditor will request a refund of the difference.

 How often are LVSs required?